Controllability Issues of Linear Ensemble Systems over Multi-dimensional Parameterization Spaces: Normal Forms

 \subsection{Convergent series on annulus}

-In this subsection, we introduce the closed annulus $A_1$ as was indicated in the sketch of proof of Theorem~\ref{thm:specialcomplex}, and a special class of continuous functions on $A_1$, each of which can be represented by a certain convergent series.
-To the end, let $R_1$ and $R_2$ be positive real numbers such that $0 < R_1 < R_2 < R$.
+In this subsection, we introduce the closed annulus $A_1$ as indicated earlier in the outline of proof, and a special class of continuous functions on $A_1$, each of which can be represented by a certain convergent series.
+To this end, let $R_1$ and $R_2$ be positive real numbers such that $0 < R_1 < R_2 < R$.
 Let $A[R_1, R_2]$ be a closed annulus inside $D_0[R]$:

 For convenience, we use $A_1 := A[R_1, R_2]$ as a short notation.
 To introduce the above-mentioned continuous functions on $A_1$, we use polar coordinates (i.e., $\sigma = re^{\mathrm{i}\theta}$):

 \begin{definition} Let $\rho_k: [R_1, R_2] \to \C$, for $k\in \mathbb{Z}$, be continuous functions.
 The following doubly infinite series $f: A_1\to \C$: